-Second, there is the cost of hiring an experienced advisor or professional to prepare your 501c3 application packet, and you have several options:
+Second, there is the cost of hiring an experienced advisor or professional to prepare your 501c3 application – IRS Form 1023.
+This is what we do at Nonprofit Elite, and we are very good at it.
+Call 800-268-4388 and we’ll be glad to help.

-Of course, we believe your best option for obtaining 501c3 tax exempt status quickly and efficiently is to partner with Nonprofit Elite.
+Of course, we believe your very best option for obtaining 501c3 tax exempt status quickly and efficiently is to partner with Nonprofit Elite.
 If you choose to work with us, we’ll take on full responsibility for the success of your 501c3 application, and we’re almost always able to do it for less than half of what you’ve already been quoted.
 We provide both startup consultation and document preparation hand-in-hand, so that you understand exactly what’s going on every step of the way.
-More important is the peace-of-mind we provide, backed by our 100% approval rate with the IRS and full money-back guarantee.
+Most important is the peace-of-mind we provide, backed by our 100% approval rate with the IRS and full money-back guarantee.

 Here’s what’s included in the cost for our 501c3 application services:

 - Prepare or review your state Articles of Incorporation (state formation documents) for appropriate purpose, dissolution, and nonprofit clauses.
 These important paragraphs in your formation documents are often left out, even by attorneys and CPAs, and this is the number one reason why so many IRS Form 1023’s are rejected by the IRS!

 - Prepare or review your organizational Bylaws for any IRS red flags.
 Bylaws are your organization’s governing document and are necessary for filing for federal tax exempt status.

 - Obtain your Employee Identification Number (Federal Tax Identification Number), if needed.

 - Prepare IRS Form 1023-EZ or IRS Form 1023 – Application for Recognition of Exemption, including all schedules, financial projections, narratives, and attachments.